pfyon/suricatarest/README.md

 ```

 ### API /validate
-Expects one or more suricata rules in the same format as in a .rules file.
+Expects one or more suricata rules in the same format as a .rules file.

 Returns a list of errors while parsing the signature(s) as json.
 If there are any errors, an HTTP status code 406 NOT_ACCEPTABLE will be returned.